syncfusion-content/maui-docs/MAUI/DataGrid/load-more.md

 ## Custom load more View

-The data grid offers built-in support for configuring a custom load more view to meet your specific requirements.
+The DataGrid offers built-in support for configuring a custom load more view to meet your specific requirements.

-The following code snippets demonstrate how to enable a custom load more view in the data grid:
+The following code snippets demonstrate how to enable a custom load more view in the DataGrid:

 {% tabs %}
 {% highlight c# %}